petershin/liferay-learn/docs/dxp/latest/en/using-search/getting-started/searching-for-content.md

 #### Quoted Full Text Search: Ensuring Match Order

-In a full-text search (e.g., searching analyzed text fields), quoting search bar queries ensures that the searched terms are matched to the field only if they appear in the exact same order.
-The search engine is not matching the exact quoted phrase, because analysis still takes place on the indexed content and the search phrase.
+Placing search bar queries in quotes matches the searched terms to the field only if they appear in the exact same order.
+The search engine does not match the exact quoted phrase, because analysis still takes place on the indexed content and the search phrase.

 Consider a blog entry including this text in its `content` field:

 > Bring to the table win-win survival _strategies to ensure_ proactive collaboration.

-With the default English analyzer, the search phrase _"strategy that ensures"_ will return this blog entry.
+With the default English analyzer, the search phrase _"strategy that ensures"_ returns this blog entry.
 The same analysis is performed on the search keywords and the indexed text, accounting for stemming, stop word removal, and other tokenization.
 Quoting the phrase enforces that the separate tokens in the phrase match with the tokens in the indexed document field, including their relative position to each other.

 By contrast, entering the search keywords _"strategies ensure"_ will not return the above blogs entry document, because the relative position of the tokens produced by analysis are different between the search keywords and the indexed content.